4th Fighter Wing: Korean War

 As the 4th Fighter-Interceptor Wing it flew the North American F-86 Sabre during the Korean War and was the top MiG-killing organization during the conflict.
-Actually, on 17 December 1950, Lt.
+On 17 December 1950, Lt.
 Col. Bruce H. Hinton shot down a MiG-15 during the very first Sabre mission of the war.

-The 4 Wing moved to Japan following the Korean armistice in 1953 and remained there until 8 December 1957.
+4 Wing moved to Japan following the Korean armistice in 1953 and remained there until 8 December 1957.

+The wing joined Ninth Air Force on 1 January 1962.
+At about the time of the Cuban Missile Crisis it was attached to 2 Air Division [Provisional] from 21 Oct-c.
+29 Nov 1962.